jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

     graph.setTileMapping(vtx, i);
 }
 ```
+Listing 4: Mapping a vertex to evey tile on a GC200.

 However, mapping a single vertex to every tile on a GC200 would only be
 using one sixth of the processor computing power, as each tile can